This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 3. Neubau (7th District)

-Neubau is the seventh district in Vienna and is one of the more liberal areas within the city.
-There are a plethora of clubs and bars within the district and many cultural and artistic events happen there.
+Neubau is Vienna’s seventh district and one of the more liberal areas.
+The district has many clubs and bars, and several cultural and artistic events happen there.

 Top Attractions

-The most popular attractions within Neubau include the Leopold Museum, the Volkstheater, the MuseumsQuartier, Mariahilfer Straße, the ZOOM Kindermuseum and, of course, the Spittelberg Christmas Market.
+The most popular attractions within Neubau include the Leopold Museum, the Volkstheater, the MuseumsQuartier, the ZOOM Kindermuseum and, of course, the Spittelberg Christmas Market.

-There are many upsides to the Neubau district, one of which is the nightlife.
-Neubau is also centrally located and within walking distance of the first district and many of the major museums.
+The Neubau district has many upsides, one of which is the nightlife.
+Neubau is also centrally located and within walking distance of the first district and many major museums.

 To be honest, we struggled to find a downside to staying in Neubau.
 If we had to find one, though, it could be the fact that if you’re not into museums or nightlife, there’s not much to do in this part of the city.